8ta4/say/README.md

 > How do I set up this tool?

 1. First off, you need Homebrew.
-If you don't have it already, you can find the instructions on the [Homebrew website](https://brew.sh/).
+If you don't have it already, check out the [Homebrew website](https://brew.sh/).

 1. Once you've got Homebrew, enter this command in your terminal: